griffithlab/rnaseq_tutorial_wiki/Kallisto.md

 Tumor (<a href="https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/hcc1395/gerald_C1TD1ACXX_8_ACAGTG.bam">download</a>)<br>
 Normal (<a href="https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/hcc1395/gerald_C2DBEACXX_3.bam">download</a>)

-For more information on this data:<br>
+For more information on this data refer to this page:<br>
 https://github.com/genome/gms/wiki/HCC1395-WGS-Exome-RNA-Seq-Data

 Since the paths above will download BAM files but Kallisto expects FASTQ files for the read data.
 You will need to convert from BAM back to FASTQ.
 Try using Picard to do this.